camp185/adif-to-csv/README.md

   Save adif.py or adif.exe locally.

   Note: the file adif.exe is currenlty missing credentilas so you will need to allow that to work.
+  Fun Note: Create custom fields in your log book comments.
+Example, in QRZ I log a comment when making a POTA contact like ((POTA)) the park number.
+This conveter script will search the comments, and create an extra field called POTA, and then include the extar info after the field name.
+You could use it for anything like ((SOTA)) or ((ICOMS)) or whatever.

   To run, fill prompt by entering location of adi file, example: C:\Users\km6hbh\Downloads\km6hbh-log.adi A CSV file will be created titled: ADIF_to_CSV_YYYY_MM_DD.csv